Testicular Cancer FAQ

 In adult males, each testicle is usually slightly smaller than a golf ball.
 The testicles make several hormones, mainly testosterone.
 They also make reproductive cells called sperm.
 There are different kinds of cells in each testicle, each of which can grow into one or more types of cancer.

-About 8,590 men in the United States will be diagnosed with testicular cancer in 2012.
 Overall, testicular cancer is not that common.
 However, it is the leading cause of cancer in men in their twenties and thirties.
 Some doctors recommend performing testicular self-exams to help find testicular cancer in its early stages, when it is most treatable, although it's not clear if testicular self-exams lower the death rate for this cancer.

 Q: Who gets testicular cancer?